RintarouTW/LaTeX4TwitchChat/docs/README.md

 # LaTeX in Twitch Chat

-A simple Chrome extension to rendering $\LaTeX$ in Twitch Chat messages.
+A simple Chrome extension to render and copy $\LaTeX$ in Twitch Chat messages.

 ## Install